USFWS/secas/_posts/2023-12-18-The-nations-first-RSGCN-list-for-plants.md

 ---
+layout: post
-published: false
+published: true
+title: The nation’s first Regional Species of Greatest Conservation Need list for plants
+author: Carrie Radcliffe, Emily Coffey, and Sarah Norris, Atlanta Botanical Garden
+hero:
+  name: SEAFWA-Map-with-Flowers-768x539.png
+  alt: >-
+    Map of all SEAFWA states with a representative flower within each state's lines.
+  caption: >-
+    The plant RSGCN list identifies Southeast native plants of shared conservation importance.
+  headerClass: light-text
+  float: right
 ---
 **Background**

 Working with a coalition of partners, the [Southeast Plant Conservation Alliance](https://www.se-pca.org/) has created [the nation's first Regional Species of Greatest Conservation Need](https://www.se-pca.org/southeastern-plants-rsgcn/) (RSGCN) list for plants!
 Collaborators included the Atlanta Botanical Garden, NatureServe, and Terwilliger Consulting, with funding from the U.S. Fish and Wildlife Service.
 This list narrows down the vast number of plants native to the Southeast to 1,824 species that are a regional conservation priority based on criteria including rarity, threats, and needed conservation actions.
-The plant RSGCN complements the [Southeastern animals RSGCN list developed in 2019](https://secassoutheast.org/2019/09/30/Priorities-for-Conservation-in-Southeastern-States.html) to create a more complete picture of our region’s exceptional biodiversity.
+The plant RSGCN complements the [Southeastern animals RSGCN list developed in 2019](https://secassoutheast.org/2019/09/30/Priorities-for-Conservation-in-Southeastern-States.html) to create a more complete picture of our region’s exceptional biodiversity.<!--more-->

 The Southeast is home to more than 11,000 native plant species, 30% of which are endemic (i.e., found only in the Southeast).
 Nationally, 34% of plants and 40% of animals are at risk of extinction, and 41% of ecosystems are at risk of range-wide collapse.
 The Southeastern plant RSGCN project will help combat these trends by supporting long-term conservation goals for imperiled Southeastern plant species, enhancing data, consistency, capacity, and awareness for plant conservation regionwide.